syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ## Populating items through string collection

-The segmented control provides the collection of strings as a data source.
+The Segmented control allows you to set the collection of strings as a data source.

 {% tabs %}
 {% highlight xaml %}